 The Islamabad-Rawalpindi Metropolitan Area is essential to Pakistan’s economy.
-The twin cities of Islamabad and Rawalpindi make up the majority of the region and is the country’s third-largest inhabited metropolitan area.
+The twin cities of Islamabad and Rawalpindi make up the majority of the region and are the country’s third-largest inhabited metropolitan area.
 Rawalpindi is a critical logistical and transportation hub for Pakistan’s northwestern region.
 Road and metro transport systems connect the two cities, and their economies are intertwined.
+Read to know about the construction of the Rawalpindi ring road.

 The National Highway N-5 is among the country’s most essential national transportation arteries.
 The 1,819-kilometer route connects Torkham, Peshawar, Islamabad, Lahore, Karachi, and other critical economic cities.
 This corridor is home to 96 percent of export earnings and 65 percent of inland freight flows.
 The portion of N-5 that passes via Rawalpindi’s central neighborhoods is one of the major bottlenecks.